Midwest Institute Is Student Centered

 Transfer of Credits

 Credits do not transfer towards certificate programs.
 Midwest Institute will consider credit from other institutions accredited by an agency recognized by the United States Department of Education (USDE) or the Council for Higher Education Accreditation (CHEA).
 Students that are currently enrolled in a certificate program at Midwest Institute may transfer approved credits to a degree program.
 Students who transfer in from another school must have transcripts sent directly to Midwest Institute from their previous college.
 After those transcripts are evaluated the student may be accepted into a degree program and approved credits may be transferred.
 Transfer in students must complete a minimum of 33-semester credits with Midwest Institute in order to receive an associate degree.

-Midwest Institute has over 55 years of educational experience and enjoys great success in placing its graduates in their chosen careers.
+Midwest Institute has been providing educational experience and has enjoyed great success in placing its graduates in their chosen careers since 1965.
 Graduates will be assisted in securing interviews with prospective employers, assisted with preparing resumes and provided references for out-of-town employment.
 They are counseled in dress, appearance, and decorum before being scheduled for an interview.
 Assistance is not only available for students at graduation but any time after graduation.
 Midwest Institute cannot guarantee placement.

 Midwest Institute Misrepresentation Policy

 Midwest Institute has procedures in place to ensure it does not misrepresent the nature of its educational programs.
 Every effort is made to assure that Midwest Institute does not provide false or misleading statements concerning its programs or any other related information.

 The Director of Education and the Campus Director review all program information on a regular basis.
 This information is located on the school website and in the Catalog.
 Updates are done as regulations require or as changes may occur.